PaulVerot03/classic-evry-report/README.md

 1. Clone this repository
 2. Make your edits to files in the `src/` directory
-3. Run `just install` to reinstall the local package
+3. Reinstall the local package using `bash scripts/package "@local"`
 4. Your changes will be available the next time you compile your Typst document

 ## Requirements